- About Taxes in the U.S. and FAQs

 When do I prepare my tax forms?

-Most of our international population will file their tax paperwork in March or early April.
+Most of our international population will file their tax paperwork between late-February and early April.

 If you received taxable income last year, you will need to receive relevant payment documents from your employer or school before you can complete your tax return.
 Usually, schools and employers provide these tax documents between January and March.
 They are typically provided by mail, so it is important to keep your address updated with current and former employers.